Can I Claim My Gratuity After Resigning Five Years Ago? Seeking Advice on Eligibility

 yagnaiah. k

 8. Sec.
-5: Exemption: in case such organisation is extending the benefits not less favorable to that of under the Act.
+5: Exemption: In case such organization is extending the benefits not less favorable than that under the Act.

 9. Sec.
-9: Penalties: Who ever contravenes the provisions of the Act are punishable.
+9: Penalties: Whoever contravenes the provisions of the Act is punishable.

 11. Sec.
-10: Protection: No gratuity amount can be under attached under execution of any decree or order, either civil 0r criminal whatsoever.
+10: Protection: No gratuity amount can be attached under execution of any decree or order, either civil or criminal whatsoever.

 Yagniah K